Therion (band)

-Therion (formerly Blitzkrieg) is a Swedish symphonic metal band founded by Christofer Johnsson in 1987.
-Its name was inspired by the Celtic Frost album To Mega Therion.
-"To Mega Therion" is Greek for "The Great Beast" and was a title used by occultist Aleister Crowley.
+Therion is a Swedish symphonic metal band founded by Christofer Johnsson in 1987.
+Its name, meaning "Beast" in Greek, was inspired by the Celtic Frost album To Mega Therion.
 Originally a death metal band, Therion adjusted its musical style by adding orchestral elements, including choirs, classical musicians, and even a full orchestra at their concert performances.
 As a result, they are considered pioneers of the symphonic metal genre.

-Therion takes its themes for the lyrics from different mythologies and practices, including occultism, magic and ancient traditions and writings.
+Therion takes its themes for the lyrics from different mythologies and practices, including occultism, magick, and ancient traditions and writings.

 History

 Blitzkrieg and Megatherion (1987–1988)

 Therion originated as the band Blitzkrieg in Upplands Väsby, Sweden.
-In 1987, Christofer Johnsson, who had played bass for three months, teamed up with guitarist Peter Hansson, whom he had met in several musical groups, and drummer Oskar Forss, who was Johnsson's old schoolmate.
-The band's main influences were Metallica and Slayer, but its sound resembled Venom and Motörhead.
-The band had only two concerts.
-In March 1988, it split up after some disagreements with Forss.
+In 1987, Christofer Johnsson, who had played bass for three months, teamed up with guitarist Peter Hansson, whom he had been jamming with, and drummer Oskar Forss, who was Johnsson's old schoolmate.
+The band's main influences were Metallica and Slayer, but its sound more resembled Venom and Motörhead.
+The band only performed two concerts.
+In March 1988, it split up after some problems with Forss.

-In 1988, the band reformed with the moniker Megatherion, which was based on the album title To Mega Therion by the Swiss heavy metal band Celtic Frost.
+In 1988, the band reformed with the moniker Megatherion, which was based on the album title To Mega Therion by the Swiss extreme metal band Celtic Frost.
 Johnsson has mentioned that therion is Greek for "beast" and likens it to Belphegor.
 Johnsson switched from bass to guitar and Peter Hansson played guitar.
 Johan Hansson (who would later form the Swedish death metal band Crematory) became its bassist, and Mika Tovalainen its drummer.
 After the band shortened its name to Therion, Erik Gustafsson of Dismember replaced Johan Hansson as the bassist, and Oskar Forss returned and replaced Tovalainen as the drummer.
 Matti Kärki, later to be the front man of Dismember, also joined the band and took over the vocals.